On Classifying Continuous Constraint Satisfaction Problems: Introduction

+We are mainly interested in CCSPs where the constraints are semi-algebraic over the integers (see \Cref{subsec:ER} for a formal definition).
+There are some constraints that are not semi-algebraic, in other words, not computable on the real RAM~\cite{SmoothingGap}.
+For example, constraints involving $\sin, \cos, \exp, \log$ or testing if a number is an integer.
+We do not want to forbid those types of constraints in the general definition, as it might be interesting to study some of them.
+Some of our hardness results actually apply to non-computable functions.
+There are constraints that limit us to finite domains.
+For example, $x(x-1) = 0$.
+Although they are not truly continuous, they are indeed semi-algebraic and thus we have to deal with them as well in the general definition.
+For our results, we use both discrete constraints, e.g.~$x=1$, and truly continuous constraints, e.g.~$f(x) = y$ with $f$ three times differentiable.

-Constraint satisfaction problems (CSPs) have a long history in algorithmic studies~\cite{schaefer1978complexity, bulatov2006dichotomy, bulatov2017dichotomy, zhuk2020proof, marx2005parameterized,dyer2010approximation}.
-There are two application driven motivations to study them.
+Constraint satisfaction problems have a long history in algorithmic studies~\cite{schaefer1978complexity, bulatov2006dichotomy, bulatov2017dichotomy, zhuk2020proof, marx2005parameterized,dyer2010approximation}.
+There are two application-driven motivations to study them.
 On the one hand, it is possible to easily encode many fundamental algorithmic problems directly as a CSP.
 Then, given an efficient algorithm for those types of CSPs, we have immediately also solved those other algorithmic problems.
-On the other hand, if we can encode CSPs into algorithmic problems, then then any hardness result for the CSP immediately carries over to the algorithmic problem.
-Next to an application driven motivation, it is fair to say that they deserve a study in their own right as fundamental mathematical objects.
-CSPs are a very versatile language and often allow for a complete classification by their computational complexity.
-Specifically, the \textit{tractability conjecture} states that every class of CSP with a finite domain is either \NP-complete or polynomial time solvable.
+On the other hand, if we can encode CSPs into algorithmic problems, then any hardness result for the CSP immediately carries over to the algorithmic problem.
+Next to an application-driven motivation, it is fair to say that they deserve a study in their own right as fundamental mathematical objects.
+CSPs form a very versatile language and often allow for a complete classification by their computational complexity.
+Specifically, the \textit{dichotomy conjecture} states that every class of CSP with a finite domain is either \NP-complete or polynomial-time solvable.
 Schaefer showed the conjecture for domains of size two~\cite{schaefer1978complexity}.
-Recently Bulatov and Zhuk could confirm the conjecture independently~\cite{bulatov2017dichotomy, zhuk2020proof} for any finite domain.
-Note that one can also try to find a classification from the parametrized complexity perspective~\cite{marx2005parameterized} or the approximation counting perspective~\cite{dyer2010approximation}.
+Recently, Bulatov and Zhuk could confirm the conjecture independently~\cite{bulatov2017dichotomy, zhuk2020proof} for any finite domain.
+Note that one can also try to find a classification from the parameterized complexity perspective~\cite{marx2005parameterized} or the approximative counting perspective~\cite{dyer2010approximation}.